Craig Russell (English actor)

-Craig Russell (born 16 June 1977) is a Welsh actor, writer, producer who is known for his film & television work.
+Craig Russell (born 16 June 1977) is a British actor, writer, producer who is known for his film & television work.

 Background

 Craig Russell was born in Lewisham, South London and raised in Cwmtwrch, a village in the Upper Swansea Valley in South Wales.
 He attended Maesydderwen Comprehensive School with fellow actors Eve Myles, Steven Meo and Richard Corgan.

 Acting

 Craig has worked extensively in film and television.
-His film work includes lead roles in Marc Price's Magpie, war film The 95th and psychological thriller Eider Steeps.
+His film work includes lead roles in Marc Price's Magpie, the war film The 95th and the psychological thriller Eider Steeps.
 Craig has also appeared in Marc Price's multi award-winning Zombie film Colin.
 Alongside Jason Flemyng and Dominic Cooper in Anazapta.
 With Michael Clarke Duncan and Til Schweiger in One Way.
 With James D'Arcy, Joe Gilgun and Andrew Shim in Screwed.
 In Noel Clarke's film The Anomaly along with Brian Cox and Ian Somerhalder, and with John Hannah, Ed Stoppard and Warren Brown in Genesis.
 His many television appearances include EastEnders, Doctors, Is Harry on the Boat?, Dream Team, Score, Belonging, High Hopes, Battlefield Britain and Fish Out of Water.
 Craig played Detective Inspector Mark Gascoyne in 21 episodes of the Channel 4 soap Hollyoaks.
 He played the regular role of Clive in two series of the S4C sitcom Anita.
 He works regularly with comedy director Jamie Adams and can be seen in his forthcoming feature films Songbird alongside Cobie Smulders and Jessica Hynes as well as in Wild Honey Pie with Jemima Kirke, Sarah Solamani and Brett Goldstein.
+In addition, he was featured as the main character "Necropolis" in the official music video for Afterglow Of Ragnarok by Bruce Dickinson (released December 1st, 2023 as a single for his upcoming solo album, The Mandrake Project).